Business Formation

 What’s the easiest kind of business to start?

 Technically, a sole proprietorship.
 A sole proprietor is just an individual who sells something without filing paperwork to form a business entity.
 Sole proprietors don’t need to file any paperwork to form or maintain their business.
 Sole proprietors don’t need a separate bank account or any paperwork documenting their business.
-But sole proprietors also don’t enjoy limited liability status, which means that if they’re sued, their personal assets are on the line.

 How much does it cost to start a business?